dagraham/etm-tk/etmTk/help/ATKEYS.md

 ## @z time zone

 The time zone of the item, e.g., US/Eastern.
 The starting and other datetimes in the item will be interpreted as belonging to this time zone.

+Tip.
+You live in the US/Eastern time zone but a flight that departs Sydney on April 20 at 9pm bound for New York with a flight duration of 14 hours and 30 minutes.
+The hard way is to convert this to US/Eastern time and enter the flight using that time zone.
+The easy way is to use Australia/Sydney and skip the conversion:

+    * Sydney to New York @s 2014-04-23 9pm @e 14h30m @z Australia/Sydney

+This flight will be displayed while you're in the Australia/Sydney time zone as extending from 9pm on April 23 until 11:30am on April 24, but in the US/Eastern time zone it will be displayed as extending from 7am until 9:30pm on April 23.

 ## @+ include